The Latest: Israel military presses on with its new ground offensive on Gaza City

 Here's the latest:

+The European Union has announced its toughest plan yet to pressure Israel to end the war in Gaza, including increasing tariffs on some Israeli goods and imposing sanctions on 10 Hamas leaders, Israeli settlers and two members of Israeli Prime Minister Benjamin Netanyahu’s Cabinet.

+The EU is Israel’s largest trading partner, so the tariffs might have significant effects on Israel’s economy.
+Israeli Foreign Minister Gideon Saar has vowed that Israel will resist the European campaign.
+The EU is divided over the war, and it’s unclear if a majority will support the sanctions and trade measures.

-The pope expressed his “profound” solidarity with Palestinians and demanded Israel respect international humanitarian law as it pushes its new offensive in Gaza.
+Pope Leo XIV expressed his “profound” solidarity with Palestinians and demanded that Israel respect international humanitarian law as it pushes its new offensive in Gaza.

 “Before the Almighty Lord who commanded ‘Thou shalt not kill’ and before all of human history, every person always has an inviolable dignity that must be respected and protected,” Leo said Wednesday.